Rudolph the Red-Nosed Reindeer: The Movie: Cast

+Production

+By early 1997, GoodTimes Entertainment was attached to produce a $10 million animated feature of Rudolph the Red-Nosed Reindeer as their first theatrical release with Golden Books Family Entertainment.
+Golden Books acquired Broadway Video which included rights to the 1964 Rudolph the Red-Nosed Reindeer TV special and also planned to published new Rudolph books to tie-in with the release of the new film.

+Scott McNeil was originally the voice of Slyly and Leonard, and had recorded all of their lines, but was replaced with Eric Idle and Bob Newhart respectively for unknown reasons.

+This film was animated overseas by Colorland Animation in Hong Kong, which had the same digital coloring technology as another GoodTimes production Camelot: The Legend.

 Music

-Academy Award winning songwriter Al Kasha and music producer Michael Lloyd composed the film's soundtrack.
-Original songs written for the film include "What About His Nose", "Christmas Town", "Santa's Family", "Show Me The Light", "It Could Be Worse", "I Hate Santa Claus", "We Can Make It", and "The Sprites' Songs".
-The score also includes arrangements of the classic song on which this film is based, Rudolph the Red-Nosed Reindeer.
-In addition the soundtrack includes "Wonderful Christmastime" by Paul McCartney, played during Santa's takeoff scene.
+Academy Award-winning songwriter Al Kasha and music producer Michael Lloyd composed the film's soundtrack.
+Original songs written for the film include "What About His Nose", "Christmas Town", "Santa's Family", "Show Me the Light", "It Could Be Worse", "I Hate Santa Claus", "We Can Make It", and "The Sprites' Songs".
+The score also includes arrangements of the classic song on which this film is based, "Rudolph the Red-Nosed Reindeer".
+In addition, the soundtrack includes "Wonderful Christmastime" by Paul McCartney, played during Santa's takeoff scene.

 Songs

 Original songs performed in the film include:

 Reception

 Rudolph the Red-Nosed Reindeer: The Movie received mixed reviews.
-Rotten Tomatoes gave the film a 40% approval rating, based on 5 reviews.
+Rotten Tomatoes gave the film a 40% approval rating, based on five reviews.

 Books

-In 1998, four books based on the film were released.
+In 1998, four books based on the film were released: